 If a pizza and a panini crossed, you'd end up with a trappizzino (the name being a hybrid of the words trammezzino (a triangular sandwich) and pizza).
 This is a relatively recent creation by the folks over at the namesake Trappizzino but everyone insisted we try it last time we were in town.

 More than a dish this is the term for all the offal cuts from the butcher.
 Yes, they're rich and filling but they're used in a ton of dishes from tripa alla Romana (tripe served in a rich tomato sauce) to coda alla vaccinara (oxtail stewed for hours) and la pajata (intestines of baby calves most often served in a tomato based sauce and served with rigatoni pasta).
+Not only is it one of the things you must eat in Rome, but it’s also probably going to be one of the most interesting and unique dishes you’ve ever had.

 More Italy On Salt & Wind